eseidel/space_traders/README.md

 ### Wiring up hauling for miners

-Somehow represent the miners in deals, producting a given tradeSymbol for zero cost, at some amount of time to produce?
+Somehow represent the miners in deals, producing a given tradeSymbol for zero cost, at some amount of time to produce?

 ### No debugging tools for surveys.

 Write a tool to list how many surveys deep we have?

 ### Optimize requests: